France national baseball team: History

 In November and December 2015 Ozanich along with Leonel Cespedes represented France on Team Europe during the Asian Winter League held in Taichung, Taiwan.
 Cespedes had a 4.50 ERA out of the bullpen.
 Ozanich led the team in innings pitched, strikeouts, and ERA.

 The French National Team competed in the 2016 World Baseball Classic Qualifiers held in March 2016 in Panama.
 In game one, Panama beat France behind long-time MLB catcher Carlos Ruiz's two home runs in front of a crowd of over 11,000.
 In game two, Cespedes pitched France to a victory over European rival Spain at Rod Carew Stadium.
 The 5–3 victory marked the first win in four tries at the WBC Qualifiers for the French.
 In the semi-final game, France, led by offensively by first baseman Rene Leveret's home run in the fifth inning, found themselves tied with Panama in the fifth inning, but were not able to close out the game, falling 7–4, ending their hopes of qualifying for the 2017 WBC.

 In April 2016 Kieran Mattison replaced Eric Gagne as French National Team Manager.
-On 16 July 2016 the FFBS hosted its first-ever All-Star Game in La Rochelle, won by the French League Foreign All-Stars by a score of 12–7 over the French National Team.
-Prior to the game, French national team shortstop Felix Brown won the first annual home run derby.

 In September 2016, the French Federation hosted the second edition of the France International Baseball Tournament (also known as the Yoshida Challenge), featuring France, Germany, Netherlands, and International Stars.
 France finished in third place behind Germany and the Netherlands.
 France finished in 7th place in the 2016 European Championships which were held in Hoofddorp, NL.
 They beat Croatia, Greece, and Sweden, while falling to Italy, Belgium, and Spain.
 Third baseman Maxime Lefevre hit .500 for the tournament while P/OF Leonel Cespedes posted a 2–0 record with a 0.64 ERA.
 French pitchers Owen Ozanich and Marc-Andre Habeck represented France at the 2016 Asian Winter League with Team Europe.

 In July 2017 French/Cuban 1B/OF Ernesto Martinez Jr. signed with the Milwaukee Brewers for $880,000, the largest-ever bonus for a French player.
 The big lefty served as France's designated hitter at just 16 years old in the 2016 WBC Qualifier where he played alongside his father, Ernesto Martinez Sr. a longtime star in the French D1 for Senart.
-Through the 2024 MiLB season, Martinez, now 25, has hit .263 with 50 HR, 223 RBI and 85 SB.
+Through the 2025 MiLB season, Martinez, now 26, has hit .262 with 56 HR, 263 RBI and 86 SB and will head to New York Yankees spring training after signing with the club this offseason as a free agent.